ZcashFoundation/reddsa/src/frost_redpallas/README.md

         key_packages[&participant_identifier].secret_share(),
         &mut rng,
     );
-    // In practice, the nonces and commitment must be sent to the coordinator
+    // In practice, the nonces and commitments must be sent to the coordinator
     // (or to every other participant if there is no coordinator) using
     // an authenticated channel.
     nonces.insert(participant_identifier, nonce);